 Andrew is the Head of Risk & Compliance/ Chief Risk Officer at Aussie Broadband Limited.
 He is an independent member of the Finance and Audit Committee of the Fitzroy Legal Service and business mentor with the Asylum Seeker Research Centre.
 Andrew has 20 years of experience, including utilities, infrastructure, and the public sector in Australia and overseas.

-Andrew holds a Masters in Criminal Justice Administration, Graduate Certificate in Business Administration, Diploma in Management and Diploma in Business Management.
+Andrew holds a Masters in Criminal Justice Administration, Graduate Certificate in Business Law, Graduate Certificate in Business Administration, Diploma in Management and Diploma in Business Management.

-Andrew is a Fellow and member of the Victorian state council of the Governance Institute of Australia and is an associate member of the Institute of Internal Auditors.
+Andrew is a Fellow and member of the Victorian state council of the Governance Institute of Australia, member of the Australian Institute of Company Directors and is an associate member of the Institute of Internal Auditors.

 Ian is a long-term resident of Gippsland and has extensive networks in the public sector, community organisations, business, academia and sporting bodies.